marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/Setup your Python environment.md

-# NEU-365P-385L-Spring-2024
-Programming and Data Analysis for Modern Neuroscience

 # Setup your Python environment
 You are free to setup your python environment however you like.
 The following is my recommended approach and what I will assume you have done for the purposes of this course.